Ranking Man Utd’s 29 transfers under Ed Woodward from worst to best

 Manchester United‘s transfer business has come under plenty of scrutiny since the departures of Sir Alex Ferguson and David Gill in 2013.

-David Moyes, Louis van Gaal and Jose Mourinho have been the men identifying (but not always getting) the players they would like, with Ed Woodward taking over the role of overseeing transfers.
+David Moyes, Louis van Gaal, Jose Mourinho and now Ole Gunnar Solskjaer have been the men identifying (but not always getting) the players they would like, with Ed Woodward taking over the role of overseeing transfers.

 After 500 appearances between the sticks for Barcelona, Valdes signed an 18-month contract with United in 2014.

 He made two appearances before being placed on the transfer list by Van Gaal after refusing to play for the reserves.

 The Uruguayan, who signed from South American club Penarol, was David Moyes’ first signing as United manager, though he had been on trial at Old Trafford before the Scot’s arrival.

 Varela failed to appear under Moyes, instead spending a season on loan at Zinedine Zidane’s Real Madrid Castilla, but broke into the first team amid an injury crisis under Louis van Gaal, playing 11 times in all competitions in 2015-16.

 The right-back was sent on loan to Eintracht Frankfurt the following campaign, only to miss the German Cup final and have his deal terminated after going against the club’s wishes and getting a tattoo which ultimately became infected.

 Upon his return to Old Trafford, he was sold back to Penarol.

 26. Lee Grant – £1.5m